-- 1. The effective date of eligibility is the first day a recipient meets all the eligibility requirements, as of the first moment (12:01 a.m.) of the first day of the month.
-If the recipient is in the licensed facility authorized to receive SA payments on the first day of the month but meets all the other requirements (with the exception of the NC residency requirement for SA, the resource limit, or the FL-2 requirement) after the first day of the month, the client is eligible for a full-month's benefit.
-If he/she enters the licensed facility authorized to receive SA payments, meets the NC residency requirement for SA, or obtains a correctly signed FL-2 after the first day of the month, he/she is eligible for a pro-rated payment for the first month of eligibility. - 2.
+- The effective date of eligibility is the first day a recipient meets all the eligibility requirements, as of the first moment (12:01 a.m.) of the first day of the month.
+If the recipient is in the licensed facility authorized to receive SA payments on the first day of the month and meets all the other requirements (with the exception of the NC residency requirement for SA, the resource limit, or the FL-2 requirement) after the first day of the month, the client is not eligible for a full-month's benefit.
+He/she is eligible for a pro-rated payment for the first month of eligibility. - 2.
 At application the FL-2 must be dated no more than 90 calendar days prior to the date of application to be considered valid if the applicant is not already a resident of an SA facility.
-If the applicant resides in an SA facility prior to the date of the SA application, and has a valid FL-2, the FL-2 cannot be dated more than 365 days prior to the processing deadline for the SA application.
+If the applicant resides in an SA facility prior to the date of the SA application, and has a valid FL-2, the FL-2 cannot be dated more than 365 days prior to the processing deadline for the SA application. - 3.
+Medicaid

-3. Medicaid